724888/RocketCocoa/README.md

 # RocketCocoa
-A framework for running any extra Cocoa code anytime
+A framework for running any extra Cocoa code dynamically

 > Maintained by LMsgSendNilSelf, comming soon.